tbaschak/genieacs/docs/api-reference.rst

 Create or update a preset.
 Returns status code 200 if the preset has been added/updated successfully.
 The body of the request is a JSON representation of the preset.
-Refer to below for reference on presets format.
-The preset name cannot contain ".".
+Refer to :ref:`presets` section below for details about its format.

 *preset_name*: The name of the preset.